Dr. Nina Feddermann-Demont, MD

 Dr. Alfred E. Müller, MD

-Alfred E. Müller studied human medicine in Zürich.
-Initial specialization in pathology, surgery and internal medicine.
-Subsequent further training to become a specialist in neurology.
+Alfred E. Müller studied medicine in Zürich.
+He completed the initial specialization in pathology, surgery and internal medicine, and became a specialist in neurology.
 He has been Head of Neurology, Schulthess Clinic since 2007.
 In addition, he is member of national and international neurological societies.
-His activities include the education and further education of doctors and students, with numerous national and international lectures and workshops, as well as book chapters and publications.
+His activities include the education and further education of physicians and students, with numerous national and international lectures and workshops, as well as book chapters and publications.
 He is a lecturer at the ZHAW (Zürich University of Applied Sciences), School of Health Professions, as well as at the Swiss Federal Institute of Technology (ETH) in Zürich.

 Prof. Dr. Dominik Straumann, MD

 Department of Neurology, University Hospital Zürich

 Dominik Straumann is a physician and researcher at the Department of Neurology of the University Hospital Zürich.
 His research focuses on the pathophysiology of eye movements and the balance system.
 He became an associated professor (Habilitation/venia legendi) at the University of Zürich in 2003 and was appointed Extraordinary Professor of Neurology there in 2013.
 Since 2004, he has been the Director of the Interdisciplinary Centre for Vertigo and Neurological Visual Disorders at the University Hospital Zürich, which he co-founded.
 He is a member of various national and international societies and journal editorial boards in the fields of neurology and neurosciences.
 He is currently the co-chair of the Scientific Panel for Neuro-Ophthalmology and Neuro-Otology of the European Academy of Neurology.